 My philosophy of teaching and vision of what kids will take out of lessons…in a nutshell…

 I seek to instill a love of music, and to help kids take ownership of the learning process as they are able.

 My philosophy of teaching and vision of what parents will take out of lessons…in a nutshell…

 I seek to instill a love of music, awe of their child’s ability, and to help parents be in integrity over their role in the learning process.
 (Parents are asked to be involved in their child’s learning, and I want that approach to be consistent.)
 However, I also do support parents who, for whatever reason, make a choice to not be a traditional ‘Suzuki’ practice parent.

 I teach lessons with an eye to developing character by having a consistently high standard of achievement.
 It is my job to help you understand what the next step is to reach that goal.
 I value the efforts made, as that is the real lasting change in these kid’s lives.
 The parent’s primary assistance comes in helping the child stay on track at home.
 Suzuki said, ‘Character first, then ability.’
 Parents guide this, but it looks different in each home.
 Depending on the child, I can work directly with them with varying degrees of success.
 I love this direct avenue as well.

 More about me:

-Non-musical interests are primarily about raising my two daughters, and being a practice partner on piano to one of them!
+Non-musical interests are primarily about raising my two daughters, and being a practice partner on violin to one of them!
 Helping them develop emotionally, intellectually and finding their place draws me to greater depths of enjoyment of the world, through the hard work of being a parent.
 Before them I had time for Mankind Project (mkp.org), tournament level chess, and other ‘European’ board games.
 My exercise and adult hobby is tennis, when I get the chance.
-Musical hobbies include piano, exploring improvisation, and singing harmony.
+Musical hobbies include piano, expanding my fiddling, exploring improvisation, and singing harmony.